OHDSI/DbDiagnostics/vignettes/RunAndUploadDbProfile.md

 	# The schema where your CDM-structured data are housed
   cdmDatabaseSchema <- "cdm_54_test"

-  # The (writeable) schema where your achilles results are or will be housed
+  # The schema where your achilles results are or will be housed
   resultsDatabaseSchema <- "cdm_54_results"

+  # The schema where any missing achilles analyses should be written.
+  writeTo <- "cdm_54_results"

   # The schema where your vocabulary tables are housed, typically the same as the cdmDatabaseSchema
   vocabDatabaseSchema <- cdmDatabaseSchema